Controlling Sushi using gRPC#

 KeyboardController#

-KeyboardController allows you to send keyboard events to tracks - e.g. Note On/Off messages, pitch bend, modulation, etc.
+KeyboardController allows sending keyboard events to tracks - e.g. Note On/Off messages, pitch bend, modulation, etc.

 ProgramController#